gabriellemia/my-chatbot/README.md

 Create a basic chatbot using the openAI api.
 Ask the bot anything and get an AI response back.

+### Why?

+During our Data and AI experience week at the School of Code, I did a bit of research into using LLM's and AI chatbots.
+I wanted to see if I could create my own simple one.
+Once I understand the way they are built I would like to experiment with integrating them into bigger projects eventually.

 ### Model

 gpt-3.5-turbo